Family Ties

 In the future, I plan to teach my children that whether someone is family or friend making the choice to remove yourself from relationships that are not helping you grow is a choice and right you have and one you should have no fear in using.

-22 thoughts on “Family Ties”
+22 responses to “Family Ties”

 I’m working on forgiving and it’s extremely difficult but I have to keep reminding myself that my forgiveness will also bring me peace